-Recommendation 12 d.: For meetings held in the Board of Selectmen room, reconfiguring the room to allow for improved aisle widths and provide space for wheelchairs would greatly improve accessibility.
+Recommendation 12 d.: For meetings held in the Board of Selectmen room, reconfiguring the room to allow for improved aisle widths and provide space for wheelchairs would improve accessibility.

-Recommendation 12 e.: Remove boxes and other items that are stored in the hallways of Town Hall that are physical barriers and that prevent a person with a disability from maneuvering around safely.
+Recommendation 12 e.: Remove boxes and other items that are stored in the hallways of Town Hall that are physical barriers preventing a person with a disability from maneuvering around safely.